This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

-- Performance or analytics cookies - These cookies collect passive information about how you use our Services, including the web pages you visit and the links you click.
-We use the information collected by these cookies to improve and optimise our Services.
+- Performance or analytics cookies: These cookies collect passive information about how you use our Services, including the web pages you visit and the links you click.
+We use the information collected by these cookies to improve and optimize our Services.
 We do not use these cookies to target you with online marketing.
 You can disable these cookies.

-- Third-party cookies - These are cookies provided by third-party service providers and fall into one of the categories of cookies described above.
+- Third-party cookies: these are cookies provided by external service providers and fall into one of the categories of cookies described above.
 These third party providers process your personal information on our behalf in accordance with our instructions and obligations under this policy.

 We may use third party service providers to monitor and analyse the use of our Service.
 We currently use Google Analytics.
 Google Analytics is a web analytics service provided by Google LLC ("Google") that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the data collected to contextualise and personalise ads in its own advertising network.

 For more information about Google's privacy practices, please visit Google's privacy and terms webpage: https://policies.google.com/privacy?hl=en.
-The Google Analytics Opt-out Browser Add-on gives visitors the ability to prevent their data from being collected and used by Google Analytics, available at: https://tools.google.com/dlpage/gaoptout.
+The Google Analytics opt-out browser add-on gives visitors the ability to prevent Google Analytics from collecting and using their data, available at: https://tools.google.com/dlpage/gaoptout.

 d) Behavioural Remarketing